 - Courses include; East Asia – society and environment, US-Canada borderland resource management, pacific rim environment, sustainability in Hawaii, environmental issues along the Pacific Rim, global economy.
 GIS, and spatial analysis.

 - Research interests focus on: Sustainability in Hawaii – applying multi-regional modeling including input-output and cge techniques.
-Trans-Border Resource Management & Environmental Issues, US-Canada; Alternative Transportation – including k-12 walk/bike to school and electric school buses; Margaret McKenny early WA State environmentalist and Saving the Nisqually Wildlife Refuge; Learning Cities and Quality of life using Delphi Modeling and non-linear regression techniques.
+Trans-Border Resource Management & Environmental Issues, US-Canada; Alternative Transportation – including k.

 Professor.
 BS, The Evergreen State College; MEM (resource ecology), Duke University; PhD (environmental science), Montana State University

-- Courses in climate change, paleoecology, and energy.
+- Courses in climate change, paleoecology, statistics and data science.

 - Research interests focus on impacts of climate change on terrestrial ecosystems - especially forests.
-Recent studies include monitoring of alpine treeline for effects of climate change and work on boreal forest growth in relation to the global carbon budget.
+Recent studies include reconstructions of temperature and precipitation variability using tree rings; work on boreal forest growth in relation to the global carbon budget.

 Associate Professor.
 BS (civil engineering), Michigan Tech University; MS (environmental engineering), University of Colorado; PhD (environmental science), Montana State University

 - Courses in multivariate statistics, biostatistics, and plant-soil interactions.

 - Research interests focus on plant and soil ecology and statistical methods for quantitative data synthesis.
 Recent work includes meta-analyses and experiments examining the effects of soil biota on plant-plant interactions in natural and invaded systems.